-Because elderly people are the group most heavily affected by COVID-19, retailers come up with special arrangements to make their lives a little easier.
+Because elderly people are the group most heavily affected by COVID-19, retailers develop special arrangements to make their lives a little easier.
 Esselunga has waived delivery charges for customers above the age of 65 for home delivery where possible and donated €2.5 million to hospitals and institutions involved in taking care of the affected and engaged in scientific research on the disease.
-Others including Albert Heijn, Delhaize, Pick n Pay, and Dollar General have installed special shopping hours where only elderly people can visit.
-Woolworths started offering care packages to people who are struggling to buy the essentials during the COVID-19 outbreak, including the elderly and people with disabilities.
+Others, including Albert Heijn, Delhaize, Pick n Pay, and Dollar General have installed special shopping hours where only elderly people can visit.
+Woolworths started offering care packages to people struggling to buy the essentials during the COVID-19 outbreak, including the elderly and people with disabilities.

 Colruyt and Delhaize will deliver groceries for free to staff in hospitals.
 The two announced that they will equally divide the hospitals and invite other competitors to join.
 They want to offer as many hospital employees as possible the chance to get groceries delivered close to their workplace.

 A small robot helps customers of an Edeka store to keep distance from each other.
 “Pepper”, who is actually a care robot, has been placed in the checkout area of the branch and informs customers electronically about the protective measures as well as asking shoppers to show care and consideration for one another.
 “Pepper” has a child-friendly “facial expression” which makes many people smile.
 The robot can move its head and arms.
 It follows customers’ eyes and guides them through the security zone at the checkout.